Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 - As a site user, I want to login/out easily.
 - As a site user, I want to get email registration confirmation when I signup.
 - As a site user, I want to see personalised info including: order information.
-- As a site user, I want to edit my address or other account elements
+- As a site user, I want to edit my address or other account elements.

 ### Sorting & Searching
 #### Customer